dastrukar/hideous-helmet/readme.md

 ## Is this compatible with other addons?
 It should work fine with other addons. *(if none of the overwriting stuff breaks anything)*\
 Though, it's up to you to try and see.

+## Patches, because not everything works
+All patches made by me are located in the `hh_patches` folder.
+Just load them and it should work with the mod :].
+(and if they don't, just let me know and i'll consider fixing them)

 ## Why a helmet?
 Well, I always wondered what if you could wear a helmet item in Hideous Destructor, then I thought about combining the HUD and helmet together.\